Ancient Doesn’t Cut It

 THE NATURAL SELECTION OF WISDOM

-We must naturally ask why, if primitive groups were so wise, so many of them abandoned their wisdom in favor of the modern diets that destroyed them.
+We must naturally ask why, if indigenous groups were so wise, so many of them abandoned their wisdom in favor of the modern diets that destroyed them.

 We must realize that Price emphasized that wisdom was accumulated, and the only way to accumulate wisdom is by undergoing extensive trial and error that involves many mistakes and failures.